thenumbernine/zeta-lua/zeta/README.txt

 	- move texpack tiles and change map tiles accordingly
 	- separate 'object' into 'create object' and 'select object'
 - object classes use 'spawnfields' for editor fields, types, and tooltips
-- camera align via room info, or helper objects
 - fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
-- make deactivated turrets shoot at enemies.  do room links first to cut down on game.objs iterations.
-- geemers and doors don’t mix.  one pushes the other and the geemer teleports.
-- second kind of cave monster ... bats or something? or separate ground from wall geemers?
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
 - get savepoint loading to work
-weapons:
 - missile launcher missile ammo
-	- number-based rather than index-based ... and overhaul the item system
-rooms:
-	- every time an item is grabbed, set a session var that says the item at this level at this index is grabbed then have the respawn system ignore it if that var is set (serialize those session vars with the save file)
-	- same with the electric fields and 'toggleDisabled' in fact, for both, why not just serialize all objects as they leave? upon removing room spawns, serialize objects and store them in a session/cache file then upon adding room spawns, create the objs, then check the cache and overwrite values then double the caching system as the savegame system
-	- if an *object* leaves your neighborhood then remove it but if a *spawninfo* enters into your neighborhood (and it has no current object bound) then add it ... but items would need all their positions updated to keep alive ... or get rid of items-as-objects completely - replace with items-as-values
-	- touch triggers don't get along with room system?
+monsters:
+	- turrets
+		- traceline before shoot
+		- deactivated turrets should shoot at enemies.
+	- geemers and doors don’t mix.  one pushes the other and the geemer teleports.
+	- moar cave monsters and moar rooms.  things that fly back and forth maybe. maybe some kind of shooter.

 VETOED list:
 - screen base spawning
 	- first i tried spawn and remove based on spawninfo.  enemies would disappear if they walked too far from their start.